Preparing for College

 ACT Prep Information

 All junior students have the opportunity to take ACT prep classes at Holy Cross.
-These sessions do not guarantee you a 36 on the ACT, but will familiarize students with the format and “quirks” of the test.
+These sessions do not guarantee you a 36 on the ACT but will familiarize students with the format and “quirks” of the test.
 There is no charge, so you will definitely get your money’s worth.
 Prep classes begin in October and meet during Enrichment period.
 A mock practice test will be given on a date to be determined in February.
-Click here for more information on Holy Cross ACT prep classes.

 Additional prep help can be found at www.actstudent.org/testprep/index.html.